dynastymasra/telegraph/README.md

 ## How to use

 import library `github.com/dynastymasra/telegraph`,
-See Telegram API [Documentation](https://core.telegram.org/bots/api#available-methods) to know available method can use, and what params can use in a method.
+See Telegram API [Documentation](https://core.telegram.org/bots/api#available-methods) to know available method can used, and what params can use in a method.

 Create new client with no use back off retry, use params `access token` obtain from telegram bot father.